- State Farm has the cheapest average full coverage premium in Florida at $2,055 per year.

 Average car insurance cost in Florida

-Car insurance rates in Florida average about $1,101 annually for minimum coverage and $2,364 annually for full coverage.
-Compared to the national average of $1,674 per year for full coverage, Florida drivers pay nearly $700, or 71%, more for coverage.
-In fact, Florida is the second-most expensive state in the nation for full-coverage car insurance, according to Bankrate’s analysis.
+Florida auto insurance is, in general, more expensive than auto insurance in the rest of the country.
+Full coverage costs an average of $2,762 per year and minimum coverage costs an average of $997 per year.
+Compared to the 2022 national average cost of car insurance, which is $1,771 per year for full coverage, Florida drivers pay quite a bit more on average.
+In fact, Florida is the third-most expensive state in the nation for full coverage car insurance, according to Bankrate’s analysis.